First Nation's potential stake in Sens purchase is 'reconciliation in action,' experts say | CBC News

 If a financial partnership between Kitigan Zibi Anishinābeg and one of the groups bidding to buy the Ottawa Senators materializes, it will mark more than just a win for the NHL team and its fans.

-Experts say it could also signal a new era of economic clout for Canada's Indigenous communities after far too long on the sidelines.
+Experts say it could also signal a new era of economic clout for Indigenous communities in Canada after far too long on the sidelines.

 Earlier this week, CBC News confirmed that the First Nation near Maniwaki, Que., had been approached by a business group led by Los Angeles-based rapper Neko Sparks and rapper Snoop Dogg and met with them Monday morning.